 Vulnerability Details

 Objective of this title is to issue more technical and detailed information about the most important vulnerabilities presented above.
-In addition to technical explanation and possible mitigation proposal, overview includes severity and risk assessment to support decision making.
+In addition to technical explanation and possible mitigation proposal, overview includes severity to support decision making.

 Information is divided based on group responsibilities presented in title four.
 Full technical records regarding all audit activities are attached to this document.